ivinogradov/FrozenDraw/README.md

 FrozenDraw allows the user to select a color and draw on the screen with their finger.
 It also allows the end user to clear the drawing.

-While the initial impelementation utilized CoreGraphics, the new implementation uses CoreAnimation (through view layers) to render drawings.
+While the initial implementation utilized CoreGraphics, the new implementation uses CoreAnimation (through view layers) to render drawings.